glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/data.md

 Returns an array of instance data structs from the given room.
 See the format listed [below](#struct-format).

-You can also provide the optional `[object]` argument to return data only for instances of the specified object.
+You can also provide the optional `[object]` argument to return data only for instances of the given object.

 ::: danger IMPORTANT
 This method fetches the internal data structs, which should NOT be changed externally.
 Doing so might affect future loading in undesirable ways.
 If you need to edit the returned structs, clone the array first using [variable_clone()](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Variable_Functions/variable_clone.htm).